TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Visit our IoT Trust Framework page and download the full version or Framework Overview.

-Read the Framework Learn more about IoT OTA News How “Fresh” is That Privacy Statement?
+Read the Framework Learn more about IoT OTA News OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations Press Releases 17 September 2019 OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations

+Reston, VA. – September 17, 2019 – The Internet Society’s Online Trust Alliance (OTA), which identifies and promotes security...

+How “Fresh” is That Privacy Statement?
 Privacy 27 August 2019 How “Fresh” is That Privacy Statement?

 One of the best practices we advocate and measure in our Online Trust Audit is that privacy statements should...